syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 ![](User-Interactions_images/User-Interactions_img5.png)

-## Zooming and Panning
+## Zooming and panning

-### Enable Zooming
+### Enable zooming

-There are two ways you can zoom the chart,
+You can zoom the chart in the following two ways:

 * When the **Zooming.Enable** option is set to true, you can zoom the chart by using the rubber band selection.